craigwongva/gs-kibana/README.md

 ## Installing Kibana/nginx
 The purpose of this step is to install Kibana plus nginx, connecting to a pre-existing Elasticsearch cluster.

-It first enables access to a domain and an underlying Kibana instance such as http://gsn-kibana-int.piazzageo.io.
+It enables access to a domain and an underlying Kibana instance such as https://gsn-kibana-int.piazzageo.io.

-Then it replaces http with https, using the certificates from S3.

 This is a semi-automated process.
 There is no requirement at this time to fully automate.
+But it is largely automated, with scripts that you invoke manually as described below.

-1. Log in to any EC2 instance having the AWS CLI and these IAM privileges:
+1. Log in to any EC2 instance having the AWS CLI and these IAM privileges (you can use the same EC2 instance that you used earlier for the certificate generation):
   * AdministratorAccess
     * Enables the server to run CloudFormation for an instance with role gsn-iam-KibanaRole (or gsp-iam-KibanaRole).
 (TODO: This is likely too liberal a policy.)